 Before generating a document from a Rose RealTime model, you need to save the model.
 When you generate your SoDA template, the Rose RealTime domain will create a directory named <document name prefix>.dia and will fill it with .JPG files for each diagram requested from the model.
 On Solaris, by default, the environment variable SODA_GRAPHIC_FORMAT is set to jpg.
-If it is set to tiff, generation will produce TIFF files rather than JPEG files.
+If it is set to tiff or eps, generation will produce TIFF files or encapsulated postscript files rather than JPEG files.